zhibaishouheilab/CervAI-X/README.md

 ## 🙇‍ Acknowledgment
 - Thank Febian's [nnUnet](https://github.com/MIC-DKFZ/nnUNet).

+---

 ## 📄 License

-This project is licensed under the MIT License.
-See [LICENSE](LICENSE) for details.
+This implementation is for research purposes only.
+Clinical use requires additional certification.
+All rights reserved by Renji Hospital and SJTU Med-X Institute.